You Don’t Know Me — And I Have a Gun.

 Concealed carry states have not become “Dodge City.”

-We will gladly and proudly compare our violent crime rates with any jurisdiction in which the rights of the people are denied or restricted.
+We will gladly and proudly compare our (Virginia) violent crime rates with any jurisdiction in which the rights of the people are denied or restricted.

 You should feel a degree of comfort knowing that there may be someone nearby with means, motive and training to possibly save your life, or that of those around you.